Angela Merkel tells parliament: More climate action, less hate | DW | 11.09.2019

 The German chancellor told the Bundestag Germany must address climate protection, digitalization, and xenophobia.
 The opposition accused her of "deindustrializing" the country in the name of a "green-leftist ideology."

-Angela Merkel identified the climate and digitalizationas the two great challenges facing Germany as she offered a spirited defense of her government record in the Bundestag.
-The chancellor hit a number of familiar notes in her half-hour speech, calling for more European Union engagement in foreign policy, a reinforcement of the social market economy, and more engagement against the rise of hate and intolerance in society.
+Angela Merkel identified the climate and digitalizationas the two great challenges facing Germany as she offered a spirited defense of her government record.
+The chancellor hit a number of familiar notes in her half-hour speech in the Bundestag, calling for more European Union engagement in foreign policy, a reinforcement of the social market economy, and more engagement against the rise of hate and intolerance in society.

+Multilateralism remained her watch-word throughout, especially on how Europe should "leave a larger footprint" on world affairs.
+One of the pressing issues at the moment, she said, was rescuing theIran nuclear deal, which the US has pulled out of.
+"That is a European task," she said.

-Multilateralism remained her watch-word, especially on climate protection.
+Multilateralism was also her solution to the climate crisis.
 "We must make this fundamental decision together," she told parliamentarians.
 "Whether we have responsibility or not.
 We also need to make the basic decision whether we want to take the risk and say it wasn't caused by humanity, and maybe it will all pass, or whether there is so much evidence that we have to take responsibility."

 The lower house of parliament was packed on Wednesday morning for one of the highlights of the parliamentary year: the general budget debate, when tradition demands that the chancellor defend the government from attacks on every point of policy from across the entire political spectrum.